usimd/esphome-rf-doorbell/README.md

 - The ESP32-C6 pin usage in this design currently triggers ESPHome warnings for USB-Serial-JTAG pins and strapping pins.
 Those warnings reflect the current hardware choices and should be kept in mind during bring-up.
 - `esphome/charging_test.yaml` and `esphome/charging_test_simple.yaml` currently exist as untracked placeholders and are not part of the supported firmware path.

+## AISLER discount

+In case you want to order this (or any other) project at AISLER, here's a 10€ discount code: `MakeInEurope-ZDCTN`